somelibs/steroids/README.md

 ## Disclaimer

 Under active development.
 We may not respect SemVer.
-Use at your own risks.
+Use at your own risk.

 ## Todo